 Jordan Reichek is an award-winning, veteran animation producer/director whose versatile work has spanned feature films, television and web series as well as animation techniques for the last 30 years.

 Jordan’s love of pop culture is informed by his work in entertainment and extends to his avid collecting of memorabilia, relics, objet d’art, etc. in wide ranging subjects from Disneyland and Tiki culture to The Beatles and Americana.

-Prior to that project, he produced and directed the cult web series, “Dream Detective,” which was created by maverick underground artist, Robt.
-Williams.
+He also produced and directed the cult web series, “Dream Detective,” which was created by maverick underground artist, Robert Williams.
 In addition, he produced and directed pilot and series development for the Nickelodeon series, “Invader Zim,” for which he received “the best television pilot award,” at the prestigious International Festival of Animated Film in Annecy, France.
-His most recent productions include creation of several new shows for Cartoon Network, “Animal Control!” and the Lego series.
+His most recent productions include creation of several new shows for Cartoon Network, “Animal Control!” and the Lego series, “MIXELS”.

 His other accomplishments include animated corporate graphics, commercial graphic design, story and development work, and videogame story and design for franchises such as, “Crash Bandicoot” for Vivendi-Universal.